Seiçal River: Catchment

-The river's catchment or drainage basin is one of East Timor's 10 major catchments, and is approximately 489 km2 in area.
+The river's catchment or drainage basin is one of Timor-Leste's 10 major catchments, and is approximately 489 km2 in area.

-East Timor has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
-The Seiçal River catchment is one of the five major catchments in the Seiçal hydrologic unit, which is about 1514.8 km2 in total area; the others are the catchments of the Uaimuhi, Laivai, Raumoco and Malailada Rivers.
+Timor-Leste has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
+The Seiçal River catchment is one of the five major catchments in the Seiçal hydrologic unit, which is about 1514.8 km2 in total area, and covers 10.2% of the country; the others are the catchments of the Uaimuhi, Laivai, Raumoco and Malailada rivers.

 The catchment is made up mostly of Bobonaro Scaly Clay, deeply dissected by rivers and rivulets.
 Areas of scaly clay can generally be easily identified by the scattered Casuarina junghuhniana trees growing within them.
 Watercourses passing over the scaly clay have caused severe erosion, gullying, landsliding and slumping, and typically flow through V-shaped valleys and rapids.

 In the upper reaches of the catchment, the principal natural form of biosystem is casuarina savanna; in the catchment's floodplain, acacia savanna is the dominant natural landscape.
 Savanna is by far the most common natural ecosystem type not only in the catchment, but also throughout the Lesser Sunda Islands, of which Timor is a part.